jamhed/macgve/README.md

 ## How

-Annotate pod with `govaultenv.io/authpath` setting value to vault authentication path (e.g. `default@k8s/cluster/namespace`), and optionally with `govaultenv.io/containers`, to sepcify containers in pods to apply mutations to.
+Annotate pod with `govaultenv.io/authpath` setting value to vault authentication path (e.g. `default@k8s/cluster/namespace`), and optionally with `govaultenv.io/containers`, to sepcify comma-separated containers names in pods to apply mutations to.

 Pods needs to have command explicitely defined and not to rely on Dockerfile default entrypoint.